 - The SEC also notes that there may be other issues affecting market demand for products sold by the company, which could interfere with the estimation of a reserve for product returns.

-If any of the preceding factors interfere with the ability of a business to estimate the amount of product returns, then it should not recognize any of the associated revenue until the ability of customers to return products has expired.
+If any of the preceding factors interfere with the ability of a business to estimate the amount of product returns, it should not recognize any of the associated revenue until the ability of customers to return products has expired.
 The SEC also does not believe that developing a reserve for product returns that is derived from the maximum estimate of returned goods is acceptable.
+This advice from the SEC is only applicable to publicly-held companies.